23 ways to save money on holidays

-At the very least, you should always make sure you've got a valid European Health Insurance Card (EHIC), which is free, so there really is no excuse – just apply online.
+At the very least, you should always make sure you've got a valid European Health Insurance Card (EHIC) or its post-Brexit replacement, the UK Global Health Insurance Card (GHIC).
+Like the EHIC, the GHIC is still free, so there really is no excuse – just apply online.

-However, this card will only cover you for basic health treatment within the EU, so it's really not a replacement for insurance.
-You might think it's going to add on big bucks, but choose wisely and you'll only have to shell out a few quid.
+The cards aren't replacements for travel insurance – you might think it's going to add on big bucks, but choose wisely and you'll only have to shell out a few quid.

-We've got the lowdown on how to get cheap student travel insurance as a student.
+We've got the lowdown on how to get cheap student travel insurance.

 Find deals on private travel sales